• Skip to primary navigation

 Strawberry topped brownies on a wooden serving board with Christmas decorations in the background.

-As soon as Halloween is gone, we start thinking about delicious festive treats.
-These Christmas brownies couldn't be any more perfect with their little Santa hats on.
-A simple blended mix of almonds, dates, cocoa, honey and festive spices rolled in to balls and then topped with yoghurt and a strawberry Santa hat.
+A simple raw blended mix of almonds, dates, cocoa, honey and festive spices rolled into balls and then topped with yogurt and a strawberry Santa hat.
 Kids will LOVE making and eating these.

 Jump to:

-• What to serve with Santa Hat Brownies
+• About these Santa Hat Brownies

 • Frequently Asked Questions

-• More Christmas desserts
+• More Christmas Desserts

 • Recipe